MichaelRFairhurst/DartNAD0/README.md

 A version of minimax that allows for random events, coded in dart.

-Note that expectiminimax is often much slower than minimax as it does not support alpha/beta pruning.
-In the future I would like to parallelize this, etc., and support parallelized MCTS.
+Note that expectiminimax is often much slower than minimax as it cannot leverage alpha/beta pruning nearly as effectively.
+In the future I would like to parallelize this, etc., and support parallelized MCTS too.

-This has only been a little optimized.

-Use for your own fun!
+Mildy optimized, use for your own fun!

+## Current features

+- transposition tables
+- minimax-style alpha-beta pruning (for deterministic nodes)
+- \*-minimax (alpha beta pruning on CHANCE nodes)

 ## Usage